Performance per Watt in CPUs, GPUs & Data Centres: A 10‑Year Overview

 - Expect roughly ~1.5×–3× CPU perf/W improvement over ~10 years, workload‑dependent.

-- Practical wins: power delivery, DVFS, better idle states, and system‑level tuning.
+- Practical wins beyond the chip: improved power delivery (48 V rack distribution), DVFS, better idle states, and system‑level tuning.

 What the data say